humanmade/Gaussholder/README.md

 <img src="http://zippy.gfycat.com/MarriedWearyCoelacanth.gif" />

+**Please note:** This is still in development, and we're working on getting this production-ready, so things might not be settled yet.
+In particular, we're still working on tweaking the placeholder size and improving the lazyloading code.
+Avoid using this in production.

 ## How does it work?

 Gaussholder is inspired by [Facebook Engineering's fantastic post][fbeng] on generating tiny preview images.
 Gaussholder takes the concepts from this post and applies them to the wild world of WordPress.